 - Add the gelatin to your thickened custard and cook for 1 minute, whisking well to dissolve the gelatin.
 Remove the bowl from the pan.

 - Stir the custard into the bowl of sweet potatoes.
-Add 1 tbsp of vanilla, the spices and the salt and mix until well incorporated.
+Add 1 tablespoon of vanilla, the spices and the salt and mix until well incorporated.
 Set aside.

 - While the syrup is boiling, place egg whites and cream of tartar in the large bowl of a stand mixer with the whisk attachment.
 Beat the egg whites on medium speed until they are fluffy and have soft peaks (when the whisk is lifted the peaks come up and fall gently back onto themselves.
 The whites will still look a little foamy, not glossy.)